 Melilla is a Spanish autonomous city located on the northwest coast of Africa.
 It lies on the Cape Tres Forcas, close to the Sahara Desert, and shares a border with Morocco.
 The Spanish exclave port city is regularly connected with mainland Spain at three ports in Andalusia.
 On ferryhopper.com you can find all the information you need about ferry routes and ferry schedules from the port of Melilla to arrange the details of your trip!

-Ferry routes and ferry tickets from Melilla
+Ferry schedules and ferry tickets from the port of Melilla

-What to do in Melilla
+Vacation in Melilla